Susan B. Anthony Project

 The Center for Family Justice

-Development Coordinator (Part-time): The Development Coordinator, under the supervision of and in consultation with the Director of Development, assists with the planning and coordination of all development activities, major fundraising activities and communications/outreach activities.
+Child Counselor/Advocate (1 Full-time and 1 Part-time): The primary role of the Child Counselor/Advocate is to provide support, counseling and advocacy services to sheltered and community child, adolescent and teen victims of domestic violence, sexual assault and other major life transitions, and their non-offending parents or guardians.
 Click HERE to read the complete job description and required qualifications.
-Please send your resume and cover letter to the Director of Administration & Human Resources at email@example.com, fax (203) 731-5207 or 2 West Street, Danbury, CT 06810.
+Please send your resume and cover letter to the Director of Administration & Human Resources at firstname.lastname@example.org, fax (203) 731-5207 or 2 West Street, Danbury, CT 06810.

 CCADV Internship Program